-- 16. The following guiding principles for Open Science provide a framework for enabling conditions and practices within which the above values are upheld, and the ideals of Open Science are made a reality: - (a) Transparency, scrutiny, critique and verifiability: increased openness in all stages of the scientific endeavor enhances the societal impact of science and increases the capacity of society as a whole to solve complex interconnected problems.
+16. Similarly, the The following guiding principles for Open Science vary widely.
+Not all principles apply in every circumstance for every Open Science practitioner.
+These principles provide a framework for enabling conditions and practices within which the above values are upheld, and the ideals of Open Science are made a reality.
+Principles include:

+- (a) Transparency, scrutiny, critique and verifiability: increased openness in all stages of the scientific endeavor enhances the societal impact of science and increases the capacity of society as a whole to solve complex interconnected problems.
 Increased openness leads to increased transparency and trust in scientific information and reinforces the fundamental feature of science as a distinct form of knowledge based on evidence and tested against reality, logic and the scrutiny of scientific peers.
 It is important to reaffirm, for a globally interdependent world, with new technologies, the epistemological skepticism, which is the foundation of Open Science and the source of its success. - (b) Equal opportunities and access: all researchers and societal actors regardless of country of origin, gender, field of research, funding basis, or career stage have an equal opportunity to contribute to and benefit from Open Science.
-Research outputs should be open by default, with immediate and machine-readable access in open formats to content, metadata and usage statistics, subject to constraints of safety, security and privacy. - (c) Respect, responsibility and accountability. with greater openness comes greater responsibility for all Open Science actors, which, together with accountability and respect forms the basis for good governance of Open Science. - (d) Collaboration, participation and inclusion: collaborations at all levels of scientific process, beyond the boundaries of geography, language, generations, disciplines and resources, should become the norm, together with the full and effective participation of societal actors and inclusion of excluded and marginalized knowledge in solving problems of social importance. - (e) Flexibility: due to the diversity of science systems, actors and capacities across the world, as well as the evolving nature of supporting information and communication technologies, there is no one-size fits all way of practicing Open Science.
+Research outputs should be open by default, with immediate and machine-readable access in open formats to content, metadata and usage statistics, subject to constraints of safety, security and privacy. - (c) Respect, responsibility and accountability: with greater openness comes greater responsibility for all Open Science actors, which, together with accountability and respect forms the basis for good governance of Open Science. - (d) Collaboration, participation and inclusion: collaborations at all levels of scientific process, beyond the boundaries of geography, language, generations, disciplines and resources, should become the norm, together with the full and effective participation of societal actors and inclusion of excluded and marginalized knowledge in solving problems of social importance. - (e) Flexibility: due to the diversity of science systems, actors and capacities across the world, as well as the evolving nature of supporting information and communication technologies, there is no one-size fits all way of practicing Open Science.
 Different pathways of transition to and practice of Open Science need to be encouraged while upholding the above mentioned core values and maximizing adherence to the other principles hereby presented. - (f) Sustainability: to be as efficient and impactful as possible, Open Science needs to build on sustainable practices, services, infrastructures and funding models that ensure the equal participation of scientific producers from less privileged institutions and countries.
-Open Science infrastructures should be non-profit, and they should guarantee permanent and unrestricted access to the public.
+Open Science infrastructures should be non-profit, and they should guarantee permanent and unrestricted access to all public.